DiverseBloom780/Comic-Scraper-for-GetComics/README.md

-the GetComics.py in releases is what you use for scraping their website to get the urls for the Comics, it will give you a output in PowerShell, be sure to install all modules before running the python script

 📌 Instructions to Use GetComics Scraper on Your PC
 1️⃣ Install Dependencies
 First, make sure you have Python installed.
 Then, install the required libraries by running:

 sh
 pip install requests beautifulsoup4 tqdm

 2️⃣ Download the Script
 Clone your GitHub repository or download GetComics.py into a folder on your PC.